-- The term educator for the purpose of this Agreement shall mean all licensed employees whose salaries are based on salary matrices AT-1, AT-2, AT-3, A-2, A-3, Certified Occupational Therapist Assistants (COTAs) and Physical Therapy Assistants (PTAs) and Community School Coordinators unless specified otherwise herein.
+- 1. The term educator for the purpose of this Agreement shall mean all licensed employees whose salaries are based on salary matrices A1, A-2, A-3, TAN, Community School Coordinators, and Behavior Management Specialists unless specified otherwise herein.
 All employees whose salaries are based on other salary matrices are excluded from this unit. - 2.
 The term District shall mean the Albuquerque Municipal School District Number 12, County of Bernalillo, State of New Mexico. - 3.
 The term school, site, or building shall mean any work location or functional division within the District wherein educator responsibility may lie. - 4.
 The term Superintendent as used in this Agreement shall mean the Superintendent of this District or designee. - 5.
 The term administration shall mean the Superintendent and members of the administrative staff. - 6.
-The term principal shall mean the principal of the school, assistant principal, or immediate supervisor if involving a nonschool assignment. - 7.
+The term principal shall mean the principal of the school, assistant principal, or immediate supervisor when referring to a non-school assignment. - 7.
 The term President shall mean the President of the Federation or designee. - 8.
-The term E&RSE (Essential and Related Service Educators) includes all role groups that are not licensed through and who do not advance through the teacher three-tiered system.
+The term E&RSE (Essential and Related Service Educators) includes Counselors, Nurses, Social Workers, Interpreters, Audiologists, Speech Language Pathologists, Occupational Therapists, Physical Therapists, Diagnosticians, School Psychologists, Transition Specialists/Rehabilitation Counselors, Athletic Trainers, and BCBAs